arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/important-learning-and-teaching-events/learning-processes-learning-outcomes-and-phases-of-learning/what-is-learning/implications-of-this-definition.md

 ---
+has_children: false
 layout: default
+nav_order: 6
-title: "Implications of this definition
+title: 'Implications of this definition '
-"
-nav_order: Implicationsofthisdefinition
-has_children: false
 ---
 # Implications of this definition